kurseasy/telegram-bot-reminder/README.md

 - Git

 ## Features
-- Add new items (students, grades, reminders)
+- Add new reminders with custom text and date/time
-- View stored data
+- View and manage stored reminders (list, edit, delete)
-- Calculate statistics (average grade, etc.)
+- Restore pending reminders from the database after restart
-- Notifications or outputs
+- Send timely notifications to users when reminders are due

 ## How to Run
 1. Clone the repository: